vmchale/EMD/README.md

 Save the file and run `stack install` to build and install it.
 It will be reasonably fast for up to 1000 bins, and after that it will be noticeably slower than the GPU

 ##Manual Build
-There are three parts to building manually: downloading stack (a build tool for haskell), building the Haskell code, and installing the python module.
+There are three parts to building manually: downloading dependencies, building the Haskell code, and installing the python module.

+###Dependencies
+The only outside dependencies are: devIL (an image processing library) and imagemagick.
+The website for devIL is http://openil.sourceforge.net/ and the website for imagemagick is http://www.imagemagick.org/script/binary-releases.php

 ###Get Stack
+Stack is the tool that buils haskell.
 To install `stack` simply type
 ```
 wget -qO- https://get.haskellstack.org/ | sh
 ```